-Scripps Laboratories is developing recombinant human Ferritin and Apoferritin (Ferritin without iron) for use in clinical diagnostic assay development and production.
+Scripps Laboratories has developed and released Recombinant Human Apoferritin (Ferritin without iron) for use in clinical diagnostic assay development and production.
 We have created a recombinant form of the 24-subunit molecule, comprised of both the heavy and light chain Ferritin subunits.
 We are working on recombinant Ferritin, but data generated to date indicate recombinant Apoferritin is homologous to native Ferritin.

 On a clinical immunoassay analyzer, the recombinant performs as expected and its reactivity is similar to that of native Ferritin.
 Upon SDS-PAGE and western blot (WB), the recombinant and native molecules present matching profiles.
 Both proteins run at the same molecular weight (MW) on SDS-PAGE and their antibody staining patterns are indistinguishable in WB.
 Of note, the WB profiles were obtained with an antibody specific for heavy chain Ferritin and another for light chain: The staining patterns demonstrate the heavy and light chain profiles of recombinant and native Ferritin are virtually identical.

 Given the notable similarities in physical characteristics and assay reactivity, we expect recombinant Apoferritin and Ferritin to be suitable replacements for native liver and spleen Ferritin.
 They will be excellent solutions for the steady, long-term supply of the bulk quantities required for clinical diagnostic applications.